Bourbourg: History

-In the second half of the 3rd century AD, the North Sea broke through the sand dunes to the Flemish coast in an event known as attributed to the second Dunkirk Transgression.
+In the second half of the 3rd century AD, the North Sea broke through the sand dunes to the Flemish coast in an event known as the "second Dunkirk Transgression".
 Then, in the 7th century, siltation of the sea intrusion created a vast coastal swamp with some dry areas.
-That enabled local residents between the 7th and the 12th century to begin to use the areas resources base on the polder model.
+Local residents began to use the area's resources base on the polder model between the 7th and 12th centuries.

 The first mention of Bourbourg is in 1035, but the settlement is probably older, possibly even from the end of the 9th century.
-The oldest part of the city is located immediately southwest of the parochial St. John's Church, and the town was probably part of Flemish defensive line against the Normans.
+The oldest part of the city is immediately southwest of the parochial St. John's Church, and the town was probably part of a Flemish defensive line against the Normans.

 St Jean Baptiste de Bourbourg, Church.

 The Church Saint-Jean-Baptiste was founded by Clementia of Burgundy, Countess of Flanders, in 1100 and just south of the city a Benedictine monastery, (St Mary's Abbey) was established by her husband Robert II of Jerusalem.
 After a while, it became the custom in that monastery that only nuns of noble descent could join, which gave it the name "Abbey of noble ladies".
 In 1104, the city was named as a fortress and become the centre of a Castellan domain of the same name.
-The domain was approximately 12,700 ha in 1071 and had 10 villages in a triangle between the North Sea, the river Aa and the Lemonades-Loon line.
+The domain was approximately 12,700 ha in 1071 and had ten villages in a triangle between the North Sea, the river Aa and the Lemonades–Loon line.